Try this Mango Cake recipe for a cool, not-too-sweet and with a touch of tanginess treat. A perfect balance of flavors that you will surely love.

 If you like to make Mango Mirror Top as design like I did in this picture, here are the additional ingredients and method:

-1 Tbsp gelatin, dissolved in cold 2 Tbsp cold water
+- 1 tablespoon gelatin - dissolved in 2 tablespoon cold water

 Combine water and sugar in a saucepan and heat on medium-low stirring continuously until sugar has completely dissolved.
 Remove from heat when it starts to simmer then add the dissolved gelatin.
 Stir until the gelatin has completely melted and no longer visible.
 Add the mango puree and let cool at room temperature.